-Drones are quickly becoming one of the U.S. military's primary weapons.
-Here is what you need to know about them.
+Drones are quickly becoming one of the U.S. military's primary weapons as the administration shifts from big wars to small ones.
+Here's what you need to know.

 What are drones?

 Unmanned Arial Vehicles (UAVs), commonly known as “drones” are aerial systems that can be remotely controlled for short and long range military and civilian purposes.
 Drones are usually equipped with a camera and can also be armed with missiles.
-FCNL focuses primarily on the use of armed drones.
+While surveillance drones lead to privacy and civil liberties concerns, FCNL focuses primarily on the use of armed drones which can be used to kill.

 How are they being used by the United States?